logo

 Key points

-• Milk production for the season is similar to last season but is 6% behind budget.
+• Milk production for the season is 5% up on last season but is 6% behind budget.

-• Daily production is currently similar to last season.
+• Daily production is currently 5% up on last season.

 Comments

-Supplements fed to date include 228t PKE, (205 tDM), and 240 tDM maize silage from inventory).
-This equates to 3445.4 t DM which is up on last season to the same time.
+Supplements fed to date include 216 t PKE, (194 tDM), and 243 tDM maize silage and 30 t DM grass silage (from inventory).
+This equates to 1,633 kg DM/cow which is up on last season to the same time.
+Most of the extra supplement fed has been in the last month with it being drier.

-Rainfall for the last 2-3 weeks has been below average and recent day time temperatures have been very hot, (above 25degrees C).
-This is starting to impact the herd.
+Rainfall for the last 6 weeks has been below average and day time temperatures recently have been very hot, (above 25degrees C).
+This is starting to impact the herd and pasture growth.

 Fertiliser and nitrogen applications are as per budget with all spring fertiliser on and 3 application of N made for the season to date.
-Nitrogen applied to date is 85 kgN/ha.
+Sustain Ammo was used late winter/early spring and sustain was used for the later spring applications.
+Nitrogen applied to date is 86 kgN/ha.

 Current situation

-Average daily total production for February is similar to last season, but daily per cow production is 2.0% down on last season.
+Average daily total production for February is 5% up on last season (from 6 less cows), and daily per cow production is 6% up.

-Pasture cover is currently 2,150 kg DM/ha, and with estimated growth rates of 35-40 kg DM/ha/day, and daily pasture demand of 44kgdm/cow/day cover is dropping slightly.
-The rotation length is currently 30 days.
+Pasture cover is well down on the same time as last year, currently 1,850 kg DM/ha, (300kgDM/ha below last year), and with estimated growth rates of 25 kg DM/ha/day, and daily pasture demand at 25 kg DM/cow/day pasture cover is just holding.
+The rotation length is currently just over 30 days which is normal for this time of year.

-Frequent monitoring and updating of pasture growth rates and feed on hand will be carried out to ensure feed budgets are on track so that end of season targets for pasture cover and cow body condition score will not be compromised this year.
+Frequent monitoring and updating of pasture growth rates and feed on hand will be carried out to ensure feed budgets are on track so that end of season targets for pasture cover, (of 2,400 kgDM/ha), and cow body condition score will not be compromised.

 Calving and reproduction